enigmaticcam/InvoiceExample/README.md

 Because DbEntity caches changes, Update and Create methods return a Late Loader object that initially is empty.
 This object will be populated with results after SaveChanges.
 This is useful for retrieving Db generated values like auto-increment ids.

 ## Cache Entity (Repositories\CacheEntities)
 This layer is responsible for keeping the cache update to date as data is queried and changed.
-Similar to DbEntity, it uses a UoW approach and cache changes and comitting only when SaveChanges is called in the IRepository.
-All Cache Entity classes inherit from CacheEntity
+Similar to DbEntity, it uses a UoW approach and caches changes and only commits then when SaveChanges is called in the IRepository.
+All Cache Entity classes inherit from CacheEntity to standardize how data is stored in the cache.